Front Page Detectives

 Gangs

-The other unnamed victim, 17, was shot once in the head and abdomen.
-He pretended to be dead to escape.
-Reportedly, the second victim survived the ordeal because the bullet missed his vital organs.
+The other unnamed victim, 17, played dead after he was shot once in the head and abdomen.
+Reportedly, the second victim survived the ordeal since the bullet missed his vital organs.
 As a result, investigators identified Martinez Henriquez as one of the eight perpetrators of the brutal and gruesome attack.

 Article continues below advertisement